 - 1 egg (or 2 egg whites) lightly beaten

 - 1/2 teaspoon Italian seasoning (try my seasoning mix)

 - 2 Tablespoons grated Parmesan cheese

 - 1/2 cup (2 ounces) shredded part skim mozzarella cheese

 - Preheat oven to 400° F. Line a baking sheet with foil and grease the foil with olive oil. (foil is only to save cleanup)

 - Cut chicken breasts in half and place each piece between two sheets of plastic wrap and pound with a mallet to 1/2-inch thickness.
 You should have four ½-inch thick cutlets.

-- Dip each cutlet into flour mixture, then egg whites, then crumb mixture.
+- Dip each one into the flour, then egg, then crumb mixture.
 Place on baking sheet.

-- Bake about 20 minutes until lightly golden.
+- Bake about 20 minutes until crispy and golden.

-Notes: For more on this recipe in my blog click here.
+Notes: I have also baked it at 425° F for 17 minutes and it came out a bit more crispy.
+For more on this recipe in my blog click here.